st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/TM-DaSS.md

 `ConsolidateFilesToOne.py`,
 `SortByAlteration.py`,
 `SortBySeason.py`
-they both take the startup command -v or --verbose
+all of them take the startup command -v or --verbose

 ## Part 1: Non python files